PublicDataLab/fake-news-field-guide/CONTRIBUTING.md

 You can modify it using any text editor, however we strongly recommend to use [Typora](https://typora.io/) which allows you to see the results of your edits.

-texts of the book are divided in six files:
+Texts of the book are divided in six files:

 * **chapter-00** contains the inside cover text, introduction, and visual conventions;
 * from **chapter-01** to **chapter-05** are the file containing texts of realted chapters;